A journey into the scruffy outer zones of Cambridge, with camera in hand. Click below…

 High summer approaches.
 For me this time of year is very much associated with that most aetherial of birds, the swift.
 I’m waiting eagerly for them to arrive.
 Remembering sitting in the garden at peace on summer afternoons; looking upwards into depth upon depth of blue, where the screaming swifts are seen looping through the sky in their great, unhindered gyres.
 So sad that their numbers have declined in recent years, not enough people have proper wooden eaves under which they can make their nests anymore.

-Welcome to Urthona magazine, taking its name from William Blake’s zoa or archetypal spirit of the creative imagination Urthona blends a Romantic concern with inner and outer spiritual freedom with the insights of the Buddhist East.
-Urthona appears once a year in 68 page full colour A4.
+Welcome to Urthona magazine.
+Inspired by William Blake’s zoa of the creative imagination, Urthona blends a Romantic concern with inner and outer spiritual freedom with the insights of the Buddhist East.
+Urthona appears once a year in 72 page full colour A4.

 Urthona, appearing once a year, is a lavishly illustrated, 68 page, glossy magazine: with original and inspired poetry, fine art & photography features, reviews plus in depth articles on a fascinating theme chosen for each issue.
 Themes have included Indian Art, Romanticism, Art & Ecology, Writing as a sacred art…